junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ### GridDB node-api

-To connect to GridDB from Node.js.
-We should use `griddb-node-api`.
+To connect to GridDB from Node.js, we should use `griddb-node-api`.
 This package is built using node-addon-api, and there are two ways to use it:

 1. Compile from the source code.
 This way is the right way if you need to use griddb-node-api on a specific node.js version.